-- ORV use should be a means to access an activity or area.
-Within areas not designated as wilderness this will include: a) access to dispersed campsites for sport hunting; b) access to rivers, streams, or lakes for fishing and dispersed camping; c) access to rivers for float trips; and d) access to jumping off points for non-motorized hiking and backpacking, sport hunting, and mountaineering. - Trails will not be managed or maintained to accommodate motorized recreational ORV use as an activity unto itself. - Non-wilderness will be managed to provide a diversity of recreational opportunities. - Provide for visitor opportunities that can be sustained without causing unacceptable impacts to park resources or values.
+- ORV use may be a means to access an activity or area.
+Within areas not designated as wilderness this will include: a) access to dispersed campsites for sport hunting; b) access to rivers, streams, or lakes for fishing and dispersed camping; c) access to rivers for float trips; d) access to jumping off points for non-motorized hiking and backpacking, sport hunting, and mountaineering; and e) access to wildlife viewing and/or photography. - Trails will not be managed or maintained to accommodate motorized recreational ORV use as an activity unto itself. - Non-wilderness will be managed to provide a diversity of recreational opportunities. - Provide for visitor opportunities that can be sustained without causing unacceptable impacts to park resources or values.